apache/activemq-website/src/components/classic/documentation/no-suitable-driver.md

 ### Reason

-ActiveMQ Classic tries to auto-detect the JDBC driver so that it can deduce the ultimate database's SQL dialect.
+ActiveMQ tries to auto-detect the JDBC driver so that it can deduce the ultimate database's SQL dialect.
 Some JDBC drivers are not yet auto-recognised.
-Here's [how to configure the language adapater class to use or to provide us with details of your driver so we can add support for it to ActiveMQ Classic](jdbc-support).
+Here's [how to configure the language adapater class to use or to provide us with details of your driver so we can add support for it to ActiveMQ](jdbc-support).

 ### See